sikopet/blog/posts/linux-big-picture.md

     CPU in order to allow a different process to run on a different CPU

 System calls and pseudodevices

-* system calls a.k.a. *syscalls* - `man 2`
+System calls a.k.a. *syscalls* - `man 2`
 * the kernel's API
 * feature of kernel allowing user processes to request specific actions, ex. opening, reading and writing files, creating new processes
 * to execute a system call the kernel must temporarily switch to kernel mode, verify syscall's arguments and transfer data between user and kernel memory

-* (C library functions a.k.a. library calls - `man 3`)
+(C library functions a.k.a. library calls - `man 3`)
 * functions provided by standard C library (`glibc` on Linux)
 * some library functions employ system calls, other perform tasks entirely within user space (ex. the string manipulation libraries)
 * often designed to provide a more user-friendly interface than the underlying syscall, ex: `printf()` function provides output formatting and data buffering, whereas the `write()` syscall just outputs a block of bytes

-* all user processes (except for init) start as a result of `fork()` usually followed by `exec()`, ex. - running `ls` command in shell:
+All user processes (except for init) start as a result of `fork()` usually followed by `exec()`, ex. - running `ls` command in shell:

     shell ---> fork() ---> shell
                        |
                        +-> copy of shell ---> exec(ls) ---> ls

 * `exec()` is actually an entire family of syscalls for similar tasks

-* *psesudodevice* looks like a device but it's another kernel feature (implemented purely in software) - ex. `/dev/random`
+*psesudodevice* looks like a device but it's another kernel feature (implemented purely in software) - ex. `/dev/random`

 Userspace and users
 -------------------